Creepo/eValuate/README.md

 ## Source code

-Visit the GitHub page for the code.
+Visit the [GitHub](https://github.com/Creepo/eValuate) page for the code.
-Heart rate monitor courtsy of phisman3579